Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country

 Official results, announced by Iran's Ministry of Interior, are not expected until later this weekend.
 If no one candidate achieves an absolute majority -- over 50% of the vote -- a runoff will take place on May 26.

-The nuclear deal is top of the agenda, with much of Rouhani's candidacy based on one question -- has the landmark agreement made life better for ordinary Iranians?

-The president has had a tough time defending the trademark achievement of his presidency and his opponents have accused him of not making good on his promises.
-Iran's presidential debates have largely centered on the nuclear deal.
+The president has had a tough time defending the 2015 nuclear deal and his opponents have accused him of not making good on his promises.
+Debates have largely centered on this issue.

-He billed the nuclear deal as one that would thrust open the gates of economic opportunity, bring the country out of its isolation and create millions of jobs for Iranians.
+Rouhani billed the deal as one that would thrust open the gates of economic opportunity, bring the country out of its isolation and create millions of jobs for Iranians.

 The agreement has brought a string of billion dollar deals with Western firms for airplanes and oil exploration in Iran.

-But the benefits were largely stymied by a fall in global oil prices and US President Donald Trump's election, which introduced uncertainty for investors -- Trump has repeatedly threatened to rip up the deal.
-For the average Iranian, the results have been lackluster, and Raisi has jumped upon this, accusing Rouhani of sacrificing Iran's sovereignty for a fool's bargain.
+But the benefits have been largely limited by a fall in global oil prices and US President Donald Trump's election, which introduced uncertainty for investors -- Trump has repeatedly threatened to rip up the deal.
+For the average Iranian, the results have been lackluster, and Raisi has jumped upon this accusing Rouhani of sacrificing Iran's sovereignty for a fool's bargain.

-Unemployment remains high -- although it fell from 15.5% to 10.7% during Rouhani's first term -- and growth middling.
+Unemployment remains high -- although it fell during Rouhani's first term -- and growth is middling.

+The official unemployment rate is 12.5%, and much higher for the university-educated.
+But since the Iranian government counts anyone who works just one hour a week as employed, according to Hamed Mousavi of Tehran University, the true overall number is likely well over 20%.

 Rouhani stated the choice facing Iranians simply: "Our nation will announce if it continues on the path of peacefulness, or if it wants to choose tension."